KAY Hay

 The man himself was a relic, a living fragment of history—ancient and tasteless without his stones.

-"You are not Greek, are you?" he asked, eyes flickering with amusement.
+“You are not Greek, are you?” he asked, his eyes flickering with amusement.

 “No,” I answered, unwavering.
 “I am a stone.”